graiffgarcia/vscode-extension-string-list-creator/README.md

 Automaton (bleh)
 ```

-If you select the text and running the command, the result will be:
+If you select the text and run the command, the result will be:

 ```
 ['Emergency on Planet Earth',